 You were one of the first people to buy a selfie stick, and you never travel without it.
 You’re in over half of all the photos you take.
 You’ve taken photos of your feet as you stand on the edge of a cliff, your legs as you’re lying by the pool, your hand holding an umbrella drink or an ice cream cone, your face against a beautiful background, your back silhouetted against the setting sun… etc.

 One of the first enclaves in Singapore’s history, Little India has been a cultural centre for Indian immigrants since colonial times.
-Walk a mile in the shoes of the people who have played an integral role in shaping Singapore’s success!
+Venture into one of the liveliest and vibrant district of Singapore, and walk a mile in the shoes of the people who have played an integral role in shaping...

 6. The Luxury Traveller